PalisadoesFoundation/talawa-api/INSTALLATION.md

 1. Open a terminal and run `mongosh` command to open interactive command line interface to work with MongoDB database.

 2. In the `mongosh` terminal use the following command to edit the `users` collections data:
-      1. Find all users of the type `ADMIN`
+      1. Find all users of the type `ADMIN`.
       ```
       db.users.find({userType: 'ADMIN'})
       ```